-19-20 Program Area Definitions
+2021-22 Program Area Definitions

-The AB104 legislation defines the seven Adult Education program areas as follows:
+Education Code Section 84913 defines the seven Adult Education program areas as follows:

 - 1. Programs in elementary and secondary skills, including those leading to a high school diploma or high school equivalency certificate. - 2.
 Programs for immigrants in citizenship, ESL, and workforce preparation. - 3.
-Programs for adults, including, but not limited to, older adults, that are primarily related to entry or reentry into the workforce.
-(Starting in 19-20, this program area will be referred to as Workforce Preparation). - 4.
+Programs for adults, including, but not limited to, older adults, that are primarily related to entry or reentry into the workforce (recently changed to Workforce Preparation). - 4.
 Programs for adults, including, but not limited to, older adults, that are primarily designed to develop knowledge and skills to assist elementary and secondary school children to succeed academically in school. - 5.
 Programs for adult with disabilities. - 6.
 Programs in career technical education that are short term in nature with high employment potential. - 7.
 Programs offering pre-apprenticeship training conducted in coordination with one or more apprenticeship programs approved by the Division of Apprenticeship Standards.

-If you operate non-CAEP programs that overlap with your CAEP programs or CAEP courses that are designed for "credit" students, please pro-rate hours to include only courses in the seven CAEP program areas that are offered to adult education/noncredit students.
+If you operate non-CAEP programs that overlap with CAEP programs or CAEP courses that are designed for "credit" students, please pro-rate hours to include only courses in the seven CAEP areas offered to adult education/noncredit students.